In today’s digital landscape, a nonprofit is synonymous with its donation form.

 Donors respond better to organizations that are transparent in their activities and policies.
 It is considered good practice to give them easy access to your organization’s policies.
 And it is a sign of sound and honest management within your nonprofit.

 Place short summaries and/or links to your policy documentation alongside your donation form – a web page link or a cloud-host document will suffice.
 Try to use language that is easy to understand.

 You can also use this opportunity to inform your donors of possible tax implications.
 Several countries allow donors to write their donations off as a tax-deductible expense if they are made to a registered non-profit organization.
 Many people aren’t aware of this.
 So, if this applies to your organization, share the good news.
-You get more donations, and your donors get a tax break.
+You get more online donations, and your donors get a tax break.
 It’s a win-win situation for everyone.
+Here is an example.